DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/50 How To/30 Restrict Operations/07 Remove Shapes from Toolboxes.md

 In the example below, the Diagram component updates the shape collection in the toolbox and context toolbox as follows:
-* Removes a shape from these toolboxes after a user adds it on a chart
+* Removes a shape from these toolboxes after a user adds it to a chart
 * Returns a shape to these toolboxes after a user deletes it from a chart

 ---